The Excel LINEST function returns statistical information on the line of best fit, through a supplied set of x- and y- values.

 To input an array formula, you need to first highlight the range of cells for the function result.
 Type your function into the first cell of the range, and press CTRL-SHIFT-Enter.Go to the Excel array formulas page for more details.

 As the Linest function returns an array of values, it must be entered as an array formula.
-If the function is not entered as an array formula, only the first 'm' value in the calculated array of statistical information is returned.
+If the function is not entered as an array formula, only the first 'm' value in the calculated array of statistical information will be displayed in your spreadsheet.

 You can see if a function has been input as an array formula, as curly brackets will be inserted around the formula, as it is viewed in the formula bar.
 This can be seen in the examples below.

-As shown in the formula bar, the format of the Linest function is:
+As shown in the formula bar, the formula for the Linest function is:

 The curly brackets around this function show that it has been entered as an array formula.